Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 The engine speed reference signal goes from 2000 to 3000 rpm and then back to 2000 rpm again between 80 and 100 seconds.
 The new PI gains provides a much better closed-loop response.

-Using Online PID Tuner Block in External Mode
+Using Open-Loop PID Autotuner Block in External Mode

-To tune the PI controller against a physical engine in the external mode, replace the "Engine Model" section in the Simulink model with hardware interface blocks that provide the rpm measurement as "y" and send throttle angle to the actuator as "u".
-For this example, suppose that
+To tune PI controller against a physical engine in the external mode, you need to replace the "Engine Model" section in the Simulink model with hardware interface blocks that provide the rpm measurement as "y" and send throttle angle to the actuator as "u".

-- You have a host computer that runs Simulink and communicates with an Arduino DUE board via a USB connection.
+- Have a host computer that runs Simulink and communicates with an Arduino DUE board via a USB connection.

-- In the "Configuration Parameters" dialog, in the "Solver" pane , choose "Fixed-Step" solver type.
-In the "Hardware Implementation" pane, choose the "Arduino DUE" hardware board.
+- In the "Configuration Parameters" dialog, choose "Fixed-Step" solver type in the "Solver" pane and the "Arduino DUE" hardware board in the "Hardware Implementation" pane.

 - Replace the engine model section in the original model with two serial interface blocks.
-In real time, the Online PID Tuner block running on the Arduino board collects plant output from the "Serial Receive" block (from sensor) and sends the experiment signals to the engine via the "Serial Transmit" block (to actuator).
+In real time, the Open-Loop PID Autotuner block running on the Arduino board collects plant output from the "Serial Receive" block (from sensor) and sends the experiment signals to the engine via the "Serial Transmit" block (to actuator).

-- In the Simulink model, select "External Mode" and set the simulation time to Inf.
+- Choose "External Mode" in the Simulink model and set simulation time to "infinite".

 Run simulation.
 First, Simulink generates code for the whole model and download it to the Arduino DUE board.
 After the program starts running on the board, you can monitor the plant input and output from the scope in real time.
 When plant reaches the nominal operating point of 2000 rpm, use the three manual switches to tune, update and validate the controller.